chakrabar/chakrabar.github.io/_posts/articles/2018-07-07-what-is-graphql.md

 ![Image](/images/posts/misc/github-graphiql.png)

 Now, on the API side, the server needs to know how to fulfil the queries.
-To do this, the GraphQL servers use some specialized _`GraphQL execution engine`_ that knows _how to get data for each fields defined in the schema_.
+To do this, the GraphQL servers use some specialized _`GraphQL execution engine`_ that knows _how to get data for each fields defined in the schema_ and combine them into requested form.

-So when the server receives the query, it and parses and executes the query.
+So when the server receives the query, it parses and executes the query.
 If something is found wrong (e.g. a field that is not defined in the schema), it throws a user-friendly message stating what went wrong with the query.

 Generally it produces a bunch of smaller queries to fulfil individual fields requested in the query.
 Then the execution engine tries to run all the queries in most efficient manner, concurrently and combines them back to produce the final result.
-This result is sent back to the client is the original requested format, generally as `JSON`.
+This result is sent back to the client in the original requested format, generally as `JSON`.

 **Note:** There is no constraint on the source of data.
 For example, it's totally fine to get some audit records from a SQL Server database, user document from MongoDB and transaction details from another API.
 {: .notice--info}